 Bioidentical Progesterone can be administered orally, vaginally, or through a cream applied to the skin.
 Your provider can help determine what method is best suited for you.

-Dr. Leigh Ann Scott and Nurse Practitioners Elise Lewis and Sue Miller are experts in hormone balancing and prescribe only bioidentical hormones.
+Dr. Leigh Ann Scott and Nurse Practitioner Elise Lewis are experts in hormone balancing and prescribe only bioidentical hormones.
 Our lab testing will look at not only your Progesterone, but all of your hormones, so that we can determine where deficiencies or imbalances exist.
 Once we have the “big picture,” we are able to determine which hormones need to be prescribed in order to help you feel like your old self again!

 Free Phone Consultation with Our New Patient Coordinator